On April 4th, 2020 both Jupiter and Pluto formed a conjunction.

 Saturn spends about 2-3 years in each zodiac sign and takes 28-30 years to complete its orbit of the zodiac.
 It stations retrograde for about four months of each year.

 Saturn is associated with restriction and limitation.
 Where Jupiter expands, Saturn constricts.
 Saturn brings structure and knows the limits of time and matter.
 It governs boundaries, responsibilities, and commitments.
 Saturn makes us aware of the need for boundaries, limits, and control, on both an individual and collective level.

 What is a conjunction?

-A conjunction is two separate points in the solar system that are next to each other in the same sign, house, and degree, that unite and blend their energies together.
-These points are often planetary bodies, such as Earth, Mars, Jupiter, but can also be other celestial bodies such as Lillith, Vestas, Chiron, and more.
+A conjunction is when two celestial bodies or planets in the solar system are next to each other in the same zodiac sign and degree, the proximity then blends their energies together.
+These points are often planetary bodies, such as Earth, Mars, Jupiter, but can also be other celestial bodies such as Lilith, Vestas, Chiron, and more.
 Although the Sun and Moon are not planets, they are considered as such in astrological systems.

 About the Jupiter-Pluto Conjunction

 According to “Llewellyn’s Complete Book of Astrology” by Kris Brandt Riske, Jupiter conjunct Pluto means that a major change will occur.